-Bob Dylan’s 70th birthday on 24 May 2011 is the perfect occasion to celebrate a lifetime of remarkable musical output.
-Award-winning, (though still the Nobel Literature Prize eludes him), lauded, acknowledged and praised, he is master of traditional and contemporary folk, rock, folk-rock, ballad, country, lyric writing and singing.
+Award-winning, lauded, acknowledged and praised, he is master of traditional and contemporary folk, rock, folk-rock, ballad, country, lyric writing and singing.

-Still on the road in his 'Never Ending Tour', Dylan has released 34 studio albums, 58 singles, 13 live albums, nine Bootleg Series collections and 14 compilations.
+Dylan has released 39 studio albums, 95 singles, 13 live albums, Bootleg Series collections and 19 compilations.
 Picking out the essential cuts from such rich pickings isn't easy, but the following 13 albums represent - in our opinion - Dylan's finest recorded moments.

 We’ll kick-off, of course, at the beginning: his eponymous debut…

 His debut album features two of his original songs; the rest are folk standards.
 It brought to an audience outside tight US folk circles a guitar and harmonica man who was clearly different.

 Song To Woody pays tribute to the inspiration he found in Woody Guthrie and shows how much the young Dylan absorbed folk rhythms and traditional culture.

 House Of The Rising Sun was arranged by his then friend, Dave Van Ronk, and critics think Dylan’s voice was the most distinctive feature of the whole work.
 Although Dylan himself was never happy about it and it didn’t sell well, this eponymous LP is essential listening.

 Listen: Dylan's inspiration: Woody Guthrie - This Land Is Your Land